 The Kahuna Gold Project is located in the Northern Canadian Territory of Nunavut, between the settlements of Rankin Inlet and Chesterfield Inlet along the western rim of Hudson Bay.
-Kahuna is comprised of a district scale land package of 928 km2 (Primary Rights) adjacent to claims controlled by Agnico Eagle Mines which host the world class Meliadine Deposits (6.7 M Oz gold M&I[R&R Incl.] and 3.6 M Oz Inferred).
-Solstice has exclusive Secondary rights on an additional 820 km2.
+Kahuna is comprised of a district scale land package of 920 km2 (Primary Rights) adjacent to claims controlled by Agnico Eagle Mines which host the world class Meliadine Deposits (6.7 M Oz gold M&I[R&R Incl.] and 2.7 M Oz Inferred).
+Solstice has exclusive Secondary rights on an additional 805 km2.
 Primary Rights include all mineral rights for non-diamond and gemstones excluding and minerals found in kimberlite.
-Dunnedin holds Secondary Rights on 841 km2 of Solstice's Primary claims.
-Secondary Rights give the holder the right to propose exploration programs on the property related to their mineral rights.
-Such programs are granted at the discretion of the Primary Rights holder.
-An existing agreement allows exclusive right for the parties to exchange rights on their respective claims.
+Dunnedin holds Secondary Rights on 836 km2 of Solstice's Primary claims.
+Secondary Rights give the holder the right, subject to the approval of the Primary Rights holder, to propose exploration programs on the property related to their mineral rights The Kahuna Agreement allows exclusive right for the parties to exchange rights on their respective claims.
 Subsequent to year end Solstice had ownership of all claims upon which it held PDRs registered it Solstice's name, Solstice also registered notice of 50% ownership on those claims upon which have divided PDRs between Solstice and Dunnedin.